THE JOURNEY FROM MAGIC, TO RELIGION AND TO SCIENCE

 BARON D'HOLBACH (1723-1789): Paul-Henri Thiry, Baron d'Holbach, an 18th-century French philosopher and encyclopaedist, was known for his atheistic and materialistic views.
 He hosted a renowned salon in Paris for Enlightenment thinkers, becoming a pivotal figure in spreading atheist and freethinker ideologies.

 DAVID HUME (1711-1776): Hume, a Scottish philosopher, is recognised for his sceptical approach to religion.
-His empiricist philosophy and critical analysis of religious claims, especially miracles, have had a significant impact on the philosophy of religion and agnostic thought.
+His empiricist philosophy and critical analysis of religious claims, especially miracles, have significantly impacted the philosophy of religion and agnostic thought.

 JULIEN OFFRAY DE LA METTRIE (1709-1751): A French physician and philosopher, La Mettrie is known for his materialist and atheistic views.
 His controversial work "Man a Machine" argued for a mechanistic understanding of human nature, challenging the existence of a soul and traditional religious concepts.